What are the Information Literacy Modules?

 Information Literacy Modules

-- Creating a Search Strategy
+- Creating a Search Strategy – This module explores concepts and techniques to search effectively.

 How can I preview a module before I assign it?